klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

 ## How to get a proper environment in the container?

-Unfortunately, there seems to be no way to properly re-initialise the shell in the container directly through `singularity shell` or `singularity exec`.
+Unfortunately, there seems to be no way to properly (re-)initialise the shell or environment in the container directly through `singularity shell` or `singularity exec`.

 The following strategies can be used: